sdether/josh.js/README.md

 `killing.js` implements the kill and yank behavior as well as state tracking, i.e. multiple consecutive kills are combined as a single kill and killring rotation tracks the previous yank, so that the `readline.js` can remove the previous yank and replace it with the rotated text.

 ## Changelog

+**0.3** -- 2013/02/13
+* Removed all html used for Shell UI generation from config to `Shell.templates`, so that they can easily be customized (see: [Issue 11](https://github.com/sdether/josh.js/issues/11 )
+* Removed `PathHandler.templates`.
+PathHandler now attches its templates to `Shell.templates` as well

 **0.2.6** -- 2013/01/21
 * Removed Activation/Deactivation keybindings from Readline, making it an outside concern (see: [Issue 2](https://github.com/sdether/josh.js/issues/2 )